Minimum Order Quantity

 How To Optimize Your Minimum Order Quantity

-There are different ways to optimize the MOQ and some might be easier to implement then others.
+There are different ways to optimize the MOQ and some might be easier to implement than others.
 Here you will find a few examples:

 Key Takeaways About the Minimum Order Quantity (MOQ)

-• Businesses can optimize their minimum order quantities (MOQs) by offering free shipping for customers who spend a certain amount, reducing the per-item price for larger orders, removing slowly moving products, negotiating with suppliers, and regularly reviewing their business needs.
+- Ways for businesses to optimize their minimum order quantities (MOQs) include offering free shipping for customers who spend a certain amount, reducing the per-item price for larger orders, negotiating with suppliers, and more.